~ No Limits adopts live chat software to connect with the connected generation ~

 The leap to live chat software

 They may be heavy smartphone users, but young people have a dislike for talking over the phone.
-Only 38% of Generation Z prefer to talk to customer service reps over phone, compared to a (still low) 49% of millennials.
+Only 38% of Generation Z prefer to talk to customer service reps over phone.
+This compares to a (still low) 49% of millennials.

 “For many young people, instant messaging is the go-to communication option of choice,” says Jess.
-“The call is no longer a first port of call, and services like iMessage, WhatsApp, Messenger and Kik are a more typical means of contacting friends and family.
+“The call is no longer a first port of call.
+Instead, services like iMessage, WhatsApp, Messenger and Kik are a more typical means of contacting friends and family.
 This kind of digital chat feels familiar and relaxed, and we wanted to embrace its popularity in our own comms.

 “So, to encourage more young people to get in touch with the charity, we decided to add a live chat option to our website.
 Our goal, ultimately, was to expand our existing support with a channel that was ideally placed for young people: informal, user-friendly, and appealing.”